-The thesis should be prepared according to the Graduate College Thesis/Dissertation Guidelines.
+The thesis should be prepared according to the Graduate College Thesis/Dissertation Guidelines (faculty/staff link, student link).
 Thesis-option master's students are required to meet the thesis format review deadline by either attending a thesis format workshop or viewing the online version of the workshop by the deadline specified in the Graduate College academic calendar for the semester they intend to graduate.
 Completion of the workshop requirement at least one semester before they intend to graduate is ideal and recommended.